Connect with IMF Institute

 Upon completion of this course, participants should be able to:

-• Describe the role of OFCs in the financial sector and the related implications of data collection for monetary statistics purposes.
+• Describe the role of OFCs in the financial sector in general and, distinguish between different types and the related implications of data collection for monetary statistics purposes.

 Back to top